-& and Sciences allows a maximum of 24 experiential learning credits toward the degree; therefore, students can take 12 research/internships credits through A&S and/or other A&S departments in addition to the 12 credit maximum in psychology.
+The Dietrich School of Arts & and Sciences allows a maximum of 24 experiential learning credits toward your degree; therefore, you can take 12 research/internships credits through A&S and/or other A&S departments in addition to the 12-credit maximum in psychology.

 All experiential learning opportunities during the summer are offered as 12-week session courses only and require enrollment by the published add/drop deadline.